gausssoft.collections

 - Parameters:

-- The backing collection to use.- Throws:
+root - The backing collection to use.- Throws:

-- If root
+NullPointerException - If root is null.

 iterator